getnamo/TensorFlow-Unreal/README.md

 #### Extra step
 Since v0.10.0 the plugin should package correctly, but will require to run the packaged build once to pull the dependencies.
 You can optionally manually copy them from  ```{Project Root}/Plugins/UnrealEnginePython/Binaries/Win64/Lib/site-packages``` to the packaged folder to ```{Packaged Root}/{Project Name}/Plugins/UnrealEnginePython/Binaries/Win64/Lib/site-packages```.

+When you first launch your packaged project there may be a black screen for a while (2min) as it reinstalls pip and _pulls the dependencies_ for the first time.
+You can then reload the map after a few minutes or just restart (check your packaged log to see when it's ready).
+Each time after that the project should load quickly.
+Note that you can zip up and move the packaged project to another computer with all the dependencies, but it will have ~20sec boot up on first run as it re-installs pip to the correct location, but it won't have to pull the pip dependencies saving most of the waiting and then quick bootup each time after that.

 ## Troubleshooting / Help

 ### I see pip errors from upgrading tensorflow version